 Diagnosing Nerve Damage

 Like with head injuries, nerve damage can be difficult to diagnose because symptoms may not occur until days or weeks after the initial accident.
-Additionally, nerve damage may be confused with usual aches and pains.
-Symptoms of nerve damage can vary from person to person, however, the most common signs of nerve damage include: decrease or loss in reflexes, muscle weakness, radiating or shooting pain, and numbness and tingling.
+Moreover, you must not confuse nerve damage with usual aches and pains.
+Symptoms of nerve damage can vary from person to person, yet, the most common signs of nerve damage include decrease or loss in reflexes, muscle weakness, radiating or shooting pain, and numbness and tingling.
 Many car accident victims who’ve suffered nerve damage experience symptoms in their face, shoulder, arms, hands, legs, or feet, depending on where on their body they sustained crash-related injuries.
 The symptoms of nerve damage you experience after a car crash will differ according to the nature of the injury you’ve suffered.
-Nerve damage may be resolved with treatment but can be permanent, depending on the degree of severity of your nerve damage is.
+Nerve damage may resolve with treatment but can be permanent, depending on the degree of severity.

 If you are experiencing any symptoms of possible nerve damage after a car crash, contact a medical professional immediately.
 It is always best practice to meet with a medical professional right after a car accident because even the most minor symptoms may be indicative of a bigger issue and can worsen over time if not treated immediately.